ldemesla/BrainfuckInterpretor/README.md

 # Brainfuck-like interpretor

-A shell simple brainkuck-like decoder.
+A simple brainkuck-like decoder in C++.

 ## Compiling